 Telephone Counselling at the LGF

-We now offer Telephone Counselling for those aged between 14 and 25 who live in the North West.
-This is a free service and you will be offered 8 sessions lasting 40 minutes each with a qualified counsellor, these are likely to take place weekly at a time that suits you.
+Our Telephone Counselling service is for clients aged between 14 and 25 who live in the North West.
+This is a free service and you will be offered 8 sessions lasting 40 minutes each with a qualified counsellor, these are likely to take place weekly and the counsellor will try to accommodate your availability.

 This service is ideal for anyone who is unable to come to the LGF for face-to-face counselling or those who would feel more comfortable accessing the service over the phone.

 For more information, please contact us on 0845 3 30 30 30 or email firstname.lastname@example.org.
 Alternatively you can apply by downloading, completing and returning the Application for Telephone Counselling form (pdf) / the Application for Telephone Counselling (word) via email to email@example.com or by FREEPOST.